Estimates put the annual losses for dairy farmers at around $127 million, with losses of $70,000 annually for each average sized infected herd.

 PI animals excrete large amounts of virus throughout their lives.
 PI animals occur when an early pregnant (fetus less than 4 months) uninfected cow gets infected with BVD.
 The resulting calf is often born a PI.
 The cow or heifer may not have shown any obvious signs of BVD infection at the time.

 To control BVD, the formation of PI calves must be prevented by making sure cows in early pregnancy do not become infected with the virus.

 A number of things can be done to control BVD: testing animals, monitoring the BVD status of the herd, managing the health status of animals coming onto the farm, and vaccination.
 The good news is implementing just some of these will make a difference.

 Control is a 4-step process:

 - Define if BVD is in the herd

-- Prevent entry of disease onto the farm
+- Assess the level of risk of BVD coming onto the farm

 - Action a control plan to mitigate these risks